Ishaq74/zatchou74/README.md

 - Use CMS for initial content management.

 ### Act 2: Expansion 🚀
+- Ensure site maintainability and scalability.
+- Refine all features.
 - Integrate e-commerce, probably with Next.js.
 - Customize authentication with email/password.
 - Develop a custom CMS.

-### Act 3: Perfection 🏆
-- Refine all features.
-- Optimize performance and SEO.
-- Ensure site maintainability and scalability.

-### Act 4: Future Ideas 🌟
+### Act 3: Future Ideas 🏆
 - Add advanced analytics and reporting.
 - Implement AI-driven recommendations and personalizations.
 - Expand support for multiple languages and internationalization.